baumanndominik/ergodic_rl/README.md

 This repository contains an algorithm for transforming time-series data into time-series with ergodic increments.
 As an example application, it contains an implementation of a game with non-ergodic dynamics and a demo where reinforcement learning agents try to learn optimal policies for this game with transformed and untransformed reward time-series.
 A more detailed description of the method can be found in

-* Dominik Baumann, Erfaun Noorani, James Price, Ole Peters, Colm Connaughton, and Thomas B. Schön, "Non-ergodicity in reinforcement learning: robustness via ergodic transformations," 2023, [arXiv](https://arxiv.org/abs/2310.11335).
+* Dominik Baumann, Erfaun Noorani, James Price, Ole Peters, Colm Connaughton, and Thomas B. Schön, "Non-ergodicity in reinforcement learning: robustness via ergodicity transformations," 2023, [arXiv](https://arxiv.org/abs/2310.11335).

 ## Requirements